 Getting back on track after ITBFS

-The following points would help safely return to physical activities while reducing risk of future recurrence:
+The following points would help safely return to physical activities while reducing the risk of future recurrence:

 - Modification of training protocol: Overtraining should be avoided.
 The training should be gradually increased in intensity.

-- Avoid the factors that increase risk of ITBFS like uphill or downhill running.
+- Avoid the factors that increase the risk of ITBFS, like uphill or downhill running.